What People Say

 "My son was diagnosed with Autism in May 2011 and at that time, I didn't understand or know anything about it.
 I was then sent on a two day course to tell me more about Autism which I thought this was useless.
 I've been learning myself but didn't know how to approach the issues with school, I then contacted Autism NI and enquired about any local support groups.
-Since that call, it took a week to set up my own support group which Audrey (Family Support Officer at Autism NI) was more than happy to help with.
-Since the group started on 25 February, I have found out so much information from other parents and other Autism NI branches."
+Since that call, it took a week to set up my own support group which the Family Support Officer was more than happy to help with.
+Since the group started, I have found out so much information from other parents."

-"Being a member of a positive, supportive, informative Autism NI Branch allows a parent/carer to understand and accept the reality of Autism as well as empowering and supporting them in their struggle to find and obtain whatever services are necessary to enable their child to reach their full potential."
+"Being a member of a positive, supportive, informative Autism NI Support Group allows a parent/carer to understand and accept the reality of Autism as well as empowering and supporting them in their struggle to find and obtain whatever services are necessary to enable their child to reach their full potential."

 Comments from Professionals